JSensebe/jsensebe.github.io/projects/space-chimps.md

 The Nintendo DS cannot natively render 3D to both screens at once.
 To support my levels, I engineered a custom pipeline:

 - Render **one screen per frame**
-- Use the DS’s **screen capture hardware** to store the rendered frame
+- Use the DS’s **screen‑capture hardware** to store the rendered frame
 - Render the other screen on the next frame
-- Display both screens simultaneously using captured buffers
+- Display both screens together: one showing the freshly rendered 3D frame, and the other showing the captured buffer, creating the appearance of 3D on both screens simultaneously

 Because of DS memory layout:

-- one screen must be captured into **screen memory**,
+- one screen must be captured into **background (screen) memory**,
-- the other into **sprite memory**.
+- the other into **sprite memory**, displayed as a full‑screen sprite layer.

 This required:

-- **pre‑empting the engine’s sprite handler**,
+- **overriding the engine’s sprite handler**,
 - modifying engine internals to support alternating 3D renders,
 - ensuring smooth updates despite the DS’s strict memory and timing constraints.